Deniz-Jasa/movies/README.md

 A movie and TV series streaming website clone.
 This was built for educational and learning purposes.
 It is locked behind authentication to prevent unauthorized usage.
 You can use login: test, password: test123 to get a preview!

-My changes include: mobile friendly, updated UI (navbar, content tiles, preview page, login page, more usable player component)
+My changes include: mobile friendly, updated UI (branding, color theme, navbar, movie/tv tiles, preview page, category tagging, login page, player component)

 Live @ <a href="https://fakeflix-two.vercel.app" target="_blank">https://fakeflix-two.vercel.app</a>